Carinalak/IceCream-copiedFromMyOwnProfile/README.md

 - Screens: as hover states do not apply to mobile and tablet screens, which usually require touch, we also had to create click states for mobile and tablet.

 - Tablet width: in the initial Figma design we discovered that the the width of tablet and desktop were the same, and therefore we received a secondary tablet design with the width of 920px instead from the design team, hence the difference between tablet wireframe vs. final tablet result.

+- Header links: increase the sizing of links in the header of a minimum of 35px for accessibility.